ROCm/gpufort/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o,--output O,__OUTPUT
+  -h, --help            show this help message and exit -c, --only-create-mod-files
+                        Only create GPUFORT modules files.
+No other output is created.
+  -s, --skip-create-mod-files
+                        Skip creating GPUFORT modules, e.g. if they already exist.
+Mutually exclusive with '-c' option.
+  -o OUTPUT, --output OUTPUT
                         The output file.
-Interface module and HIP C++ implementation are named accordingly -d,--search-dirs [SEARCHDIRS [SEARCHDIRS ...]]
+Interface module and HIP C++ implementation are named accordingly.
+GPUFORT module
-                        Module search dir
-  -i,--index INDEX      Pre-generated JSON index file.
-If this option is used, the '-d,--search-dirs' switch is ignored.
-  -w,--wrap-in-ifdef    Wrap converted lines into ifdef in host code.
-  -k,--only-generate-kernels
-                        Only generate kernels; do not modify host code.
-  -m,--only-modify-host-code
-                        Only modify host code; do not generate kernels.
-  -E,--destination-dialect DESTINATIONDIALECT
-                        One of: omp, hip-gpufort-rt, hip-gcc-rt --log-level LOGLEVEL  Set log level.
-Overrides config value.
-  --cublas-v2           Assume cublas v2 function signatures that use a handle.
-Overrides config value.
+                        files are created too.
-  --working-dir WORKINGDIR
+  --working-dir WORKING_DIR
                         Set working directory.
+  -d [SEARCH_DIRS [SEARCH_DIRS ...]], --search-dirs [SEARCH_DIRS [SEARCH_DIRS ...]]
+                        Module search dir.
+Alternative -I<path> can be used (multiple times).
+  -w, --wrap-in-ifdef   Wrap converted lines into ifdef in host code.
+  -E DESTINATION_DIALECT, --dest-dialect DESTINATION_DIALECT
+                        One of: omp, hip-gpufort-rt, hip-gcc-rt, hip --gfortran_config     Print include and compile flags.
+  --cpp_config          Print include and compile flags.

+Config file:
   --print-config-defaults
                         Print config defaults.
-Config values can be overridden by providing a config file.
+Config values can be overriden by providing a config file.
 A number of config values can be overwritten via this CLI.
-  --config-file CONFIGFILE
+  --config-file CONFIG_FILE
                         Provide a config file.

+Fortran-to-HIP:
+  -m, --only-modify-host-code
+                        Only modify host code; do not generate kernels [default: False].
+  -k, --only-emit-kernels-and-launchers
+                        Only emit kernels and kernel launchers; do not modify host code [default: False].
+  -K, --only-emit-kernels
+                        Only emit kernels; do not emit kernel launchers and do not modify host code [default: False].
+  -C, --emit-cpu-impl   Per detected loop kernel, also extract the CPU
+                        implementation [default: (default) config value].
+  -G, --emit-debug-code
+                        Generate debug code into the kernel launchers that allows to print kernel arguments, launch parameters, input/output array norms and elements, or to synchronize a kernel [default: (default) config
+                        value].

+CUDA Fortran input:
+  --cublas-v2           Assume cublas v2 function signatures that use a
+                        handle.
+Overrides config value.

+Developer options (logging, profiling, ...):
+  -v, --verbose         Print all log messages to error output stream too.
+  --log-level LOG_LEVEL
+                        Set log level.
+Overrides config value.
+  --log-filter LOG_FILTER
+                        Filter the log output according to a regular expression.
+  --log-traceback       Append gpufort traceback information to the log when
+                        encountering warning/error.
+  --prof                Profile gpufort.
+  --prof-num-functions PROFILING_NUM_FUNCTIONS
+                        The number of python functions to include into the summary [default=50].
+  --create-gpufort-headers
+                        Generate the GPUFORT header files.
 ```

 > **NOTE**: The `--config-file` switch is parsed before